GSA/project-open-data-dashboard/documentation/main.md

 <span id="pe_prioritization"></span>
 #####Data release is prioritized through public engagement
-This is a measure, based on information provided to OMB for review, or gathered from the agency Open Data websites and public engagement mechanisms, that data sets have been identieid by the public and been prioritized for release based on that engagement (such as e-mail, public open data events, IdeaScale/GitHub/Twitter, etc.) activity.
+This is a measure, based on information provided to OMB for review, or gathered from the agency Open Data websites and public engagement mechanisms, that data sets have been identified by the public and been prioritized for release based on that engagement (such as e-mail, public open data events, IdeaScale/GitHub/Twitter, etc.) activity.
 This may include those that were requested via FOIA mechanisms or other formal requests. *(Qualitative)*

 <span id="pe_dialogue"></span>
 #####Feedback loop is closed, 2 way communication